Partial Chargebacks

 The best reason for not offering a partial chargeback amount is simple: If you have compelling evidence that at least part of the chargeback is unwarranted, you’ve got a better-than-average chance of winning a reversal.

-Card network regulations say a chargeback should be filed for the disputed amount only.
+Card network regulations say a chargeback should only be filed for the disputed amount.
 If the issuer or cardholder files a claim for the entire transaction amount, offering a partial refund is pointless.
 Even though only part of the claim was accurate, the cardholder/issuer did not process the chargeback for the correct amount.
 It’s a technicality that could get the entire case dismissed.

 Are Partial Chargebacks Inevitable?